Complete Understanding about Form 15CA, Form 15CB

 - 1 lakh penalty would apply for each non-filing default for forms 15CA / CB

-15CA and 15CB Certification process: Steps for Procedures: We are used to assist our clients in transferring money from India to India after Fulfilling the Fund’s origins and taxability, below four Stages for Procedures to follow:
+We are used to assisting our clients in transferring money from India to India after Fulfilling the Fund’s origins and taxability, below four Stages for Procedures to follow:

 - Obtaining a Chartered Accountant (CA) Certificate in Form 15CB – CA must check (although its own procedures) that the source specifies the origins of funds if the TDS is correctly deducted from the flow;